 - The ‘What is Dual Professionalism?’ events looked at what it is to be a ‘dual professional’ and how the future of work-based learning will depend on skilled industry experts knowing how to teach, assess, mentor and train.
 The sessions also ran in Hastings, Brighton and Chichester.

-This project culminates is a ‘Speaking a Shared Language’ mini conference on 28 February at the AMEX stadium in Brighton, for employers and training providers.
-Booking details for this event are here.
+This project culminated in a ‘Speaking a Shared Language’ mini conference in February 2019 at the AMEX stadium in Brighton, for employers and training providers.

 ETF Research Project